Wildsong/svelte-maps/README.md

 # svelte-maps

-I followed along with a presentation from the Esri Dev Summit and built this Esri JSAPI example map app.
-Then I added OpenLayers for good measure.
+This is a demonstration using the Svelte framework with both the Esri JSAPI 4 and OpenLayers 6.
+It shows two identical maps side-by-side.

 It does nothing fancy.
 I want to link the extent together but that's not done yet.
+(Scrolling one updates the other, etc.)

+I was inspired by a presentation from the Esri Dev Summit.
 The original presentation is on YouTube, <https://www.youtube.com/watch?v=Y_EVrWtBnow>

 The project was created from the standard svelte project template at <https://github.com/sveltejs/template>.